Advertising, PR and Media Design (APRD)

 Reviews historical and contemporary views of critical and strategic thinking, as well as strategic practices utilized in advertising, branding, and public relations through the use of readings, exploration of case studies, lectures, individual and group exercises, and client projects.

 Requisites: Requires a prerequisite course of APRD 1003 (minimum grade C-).
-Restricted to Strategic Communication (STCM) majors only.
+Restricted to students with Strategic Communication (STCM) plan (Majors) or who are On-Track admitted to STCM.

 Grading Basis: Letter Grade